OwainWilliams/Python/TableTennisScoreboard/Readme.md

 + Handle 2 players playing up to 11 points
 + Handle a tie break
 + Inform players when to change service
-+ Create a leader - players name, number of wins.
++ Create a leaderboard - players name, number of wins.
+Hook in to database
 + Show over all result, best of 3 games.

+## Possible frontend things
++ Maybe need to learn SignalR to make realtime score updates?
++ Possibly use Django